|Title:||Pickle protocol version 4|

 By default, pickle is only able to serialize module-global functions and classes.
 Supporting other kinds of objects, such as unbound methods , is a common request.
 Actually, third-party support for some of them, such as bound methods, is implemented in the multiprocessing module .

 The __qualname__ attribute from PEP 3155 makes it possible to lookup many more objects by name.
-Making the GLOBAL_STACK opcode accept dot-separated names, or adding a special GETATTR opcode, would allow the standard pickle implementation to support all those kinds of objects.
+Making the GLOBAL_STACK opcode accept dot-separated names would allow the standard pickle implementation to support all those kinds of objects.

 Current protocol versions export object sizes for various built-in types (str, bytes) as 32-bit ints.
 This forbids serialization of large data .
 New opcodes are required to support very large bytes and str objects.